 - Your cardiovascular health isn’t measured in weight

-The bottom line: There are just too many factors contributing to your body weight.
+The bottom line: There are just too many factors contributing to your body weight and overall health.
 Your body can slim down and you can lose fat while staying the same weight or even gaining.

 Your health can improve despite the number on the scale!
 So don’t measure your progress (or your worth!) based solely on the number on the scale.